kaviit/MyApplication/README.md

 # curl -s http://localhost:8080/info
 ```

-To stop the docker container
+To stop the container

 ```shell
 docker-compose stop
 ```

+This has been tested on windows(Docker desktop), Amazon Linux 2 AMI, Ubuntu server